 - Do the visa run via land borders.

-Here is the list of 24 ports of entries that you are allowed to do a visa run from Vietnam:
+Here is the list of 24 checkpoints that you are allowed to do a visa run from Vietnam:

 What to bring on a Vietnamese visa run?